 In view of the preceding information, good candidates for proton beam treatment are patients with left-side or bilateral breast cancer, where it is necessary to reduce the cardiotoxicity and pneumotoxicity.
 Another possible group consists of patients with pre-existing cardiac disease, where radiotherapy may lead to significant worsening of the existing heart disease.

 One substantial reason to choose proton radiotherapy for breast cancer would be radiation induced heart disease (RIHD).
 Heart disease caused by radiation is one of the most serious and best-documented very late effects of radiation.
 Therefore, in the treatment of breast cancer, when radiation is recommended, experts seek to minimise the radiation dose to the heart.
 Thanks to the proton beam, we are able to significantly reduce the risk of the occurrence of cardiac infarction, cardiac complaints, or the risk of development of pulmonary fibrosis.

 - Metastasis (the cancer has spread from its primary location to other organs) – lymph nodes involvement is typically not a contraindication

 Advantages of Proton Therapy

 Patients whose tumour position changes due to respiratory movements are irradiated using a controlled breathing method called Deep Inspiration Breath Hold (DIBH).
+This allows us to irradiate the tumour consistently during each treatment session, ensuring safety and precision.
 Click here to learn how this breathing method works.

 To learn more about proton therapy for breast cancer, or to find out if you are a suitable candidate for treatment at our centre, contact us today.
 Our team will get back to you with a detailed response as soon as possible.